oliverklee/ext-csv_to_openimmo/README.md

 from a configured folder and writes zipped OpenImmo files to another configured folder.
 The task will also copy all image files and PDF from the ZIPs.

-The task will also automatically convert from ISO9959-1 to UTF-8.
+The task will also automatically convert from ISO-9959-1 to UTF-8.

 ## Installing the extension

 If you install the extension manually (not from the TER and not using Composer), please make sure to name the extension directory `csv_to_openimmo`, not `ext-csv_to_openimmo`.

+## Caveats

+The following OpenImmo fields currently are not imported:

+- vermarktungsart (will always be "MIETE_PACHT")
+- object type (will always be "wohnung")
+- elevator (as it is a free-text field in the CSV file)
+- garage (as it is a free-text field in the CSV file)
+- balcony (as it is a free-text field in the CSV file)
+- other image types than JPEG
+- the type of transfer (will always be "VOLL")

 ## Sponsorship